Advice for Buyers

 You’ve Won!
 What Next?

-If you are fortunate enough to win a lot, the next step is to pay.
+If you are fortunate enough to win a lot, the next step is to pay and collect.
 You can find full details of our fees and payment methods here, the main things to know are:

 There is a Buyers Premium of 21.6% (Inc. VAT)